quasarframework/quasar-wrapper-feathersjs-api/README.md

 - npm **prod** script runs the server in production mode and serve client production version with Feathers
 - **nodemon** is used as development dependency to watch changes in server side code and restart the server when required
 - server-side **debug** mode in node is activated by default for development
-- include a basic Feathers app **structure/setup** with models, services and hooks
+- include a basic Feathers app **structure/setup**.
+You can use the feathers cli to jumpstart your project.

 ## License